YichengDWu/MPPDE.jl/README.md

 Note that training E1 would throw an error, it will be fixed from upstream latter

+Loss is not decreasing much, I will debug it latter.

 ## Set up environment
 `cd` to the project directory and call
 ```